Good Cause for Noncooperation

 Good cause may be claimed when the parent or relative believes support services could result in physical or emotional harm to themselves or the children.

+Treat any claim of good cause as a valid claim.
 Do not delay the approval of a new or renewal application while waiting for either of the following:

-●Verification of good cause
+Verification of good cause

-●A decision on good cause
+A decision on good cause

-●A Claim of Good Cause (FAA‑0177A) form for each absent parent for whom good cause for noncooperation has been claimed.
+A Claim of Good Cause (FAA‑0177A) form for each absent parent for whom good cause for noncooperation has been claimed.

-●Have the participant sign the form.
+Have the participant sign the form.
 Give the participant the original and place a copy in the case file.

-[email protected].
-Include in the email the reason good cause was requested and that the participant was approved.
+When the good cause is claimed, send an email notification to DCSS at [email protected].
+Include in the email the reason good cause was requested and whether the participant’s good cause reason is approved or still in a pending status.
 Include all related documentation and verification.
-When good cause is approved, the participant remains exempt from participation requirements relating to the absent parent involved.
+During the time the claim is in pending status or when the good cause is approved, the participant remains exempt from participation requirements relating to the absent parent involved.

 Key PD in the AF COOPERATION CODE and MA COOPERATION CODE fields on APPD when the verification to establish the claim is provided.